Who Needs a Living Will? (And Who Thinks They Don’t)

 That’s normal.
 A living will can evolve as your views become clearer.

-Can I change my living will?
+Can I change it later?

 Yes.
 You can update or revoke it at any time, as long as you’re mentally capable.